ghdl/ghdl/doc/references/ImplementationOfVITAL.rst

 1987 standard, while VITAL 2000 requires the models follow VHDL 1993.

-The VITAL 2000 packages were slightly modified so that they conform to the VHDL 1993 standard (a few functions are made pure and a few one impure).
+The VITAL 2000 packages were slightly modified so that they conform to the VHDL 1993 standard (a few functions are made pure and a few impure).

 .. _vhdl_restrictions_for_vital: